DeependraD/dblog/content/post/literate-programming-with-markdown-and-latex-part-1.md

 # Introduction

-\LaTeX is a Turing complete langauge besides being one of the popular typesetting systems in action since a very long ago. \LaTeX workflows are fully reproducible and extremely customizable, hence its popularity over WYSIWYG softwares.
+$\LaTeX$ is a Turing complete langauge besides being one of the popular typesetting systems in action since a very long ago. $\LaTeX$ workflows are fully reproducible and extremely customizable, hence its popularity over WYSIWYG softwares.

-This my first in a series of lessons about easing the workflow with LaTeX.
+This my first in a series of lessons about easing the workflow with $\LaTeX$.
 I do not expect an all encompassing content, even for something that sets forth the starting point.
 I could only hope that with passage of time the code and workflow does not break, and even if it does, it does so with audibility.

-Since I mostly integrate my R workflows with \LaTeX in Rmarkdown documents, and very rarely fully in the typetting system, this post will be meaningful when connected to `pdf_document*` rendering of rmarkdowns.
-One major thing one should heed before setting forth on literate programming with LaTeX and R is the role of intermediate engine -- pandoc.
+Since I mostly integrate my R workflows with $\LaTeX$ in Rmarkdown documents, and very rarely fully in the typetting system, this post will be meaningful when connected to `pdf_document*` rendering of rmarkdowns.
+One major thing one should heed before setting forth on literate programming with $\LaTeX$ and R is the role of intermediate engine -- pandoc.
 It is a critical horse that hauls the conversion to pdf (or virtually any other document formats).
 Get this in [GitHub](https://github.com/jgm/pandoc/releases).

 ## Tip 1